sym-z/picross_ncurses/README.md

 # picross\_ncurses
 An implementation of Picross using the ncurses library.

 Made after my first quarter at UCSC.
+Started December 2023.